 "Admired, much quoted and echoed in antiquity, it became one of the favorite plays of the Byzantine schoolbooks, was translated by Erasmus into Latin, and was finally almost canonized as a model of tragedy by the French classical dramatists.
 But in the nineteenth century the Hecuba, in a peripety as sudden and undeserved as that of its protagonist, fell into a profound disfavor, which has never been withdrawn; indeed it is still commonly cited by handbooks, those tidy morgues of leached opinion, as one of the feeblest, if not the feeblest, of surviving Greek plays."

 William Arrowsmith, "Introduction to Hecuba", The Complete Greek Tragedies, vol. III, University of Chicago Press, 1960, p.
 489.

-Hecuba: In the Darkness of the Fire is neither a translation of Euripides' play Hecuba nor is it an adaptation of his play although both derive from the same underlying story.
+Hecuba, Queen of Troy is neither a translation of Euripides' play Hecuba nor is it an adaptation of his play although both derive from the same underlying story.
 There are important differences in perspective and as to what is told and what is shown.
 Such artistic differences have always been found in how dramatists viewed the same story going back at least as far as the rendering of the murder of Clytemnestra in Sophocles' Electra, in Euripides' Electra and in Aeschylus' The Libation Bearers.